lekoala/silverstripe-mandrill/README.md

 	define('MANDRILL_ENABLE_LOGGING',true); // Will log emails in the temp folders define('MANDRILL_SENDING_DISABLED',true); // Will disable sending (useful in development)

+By defining the Api Key, the module will register a new mailer that will be used to send all emails.

 Mandrillapp integration
 ==================